kyrrahnork/ITC115-3185-A3-Group-9/README.md

 2. Make additions as necessary
 3. Create Pull Request
 4. Assign reviewer to your branch/pull request
+5. Review the branch you were assigned, comment, close, and merge
 - Reviewer will be the teammate directly below you
 - The final team member will assign the first team member as your reviewer